Skip to main content

 • “Different levels introduce their own unique mechanics and enemy variations, the map order is randomly arranged during gameplay, and some levels feature different enemy replacements or difficulty changes.”

-• “Only like 12 or 13 characters, and like 3 got some variety, so take that and about 2-3 hours of gameplay and decide if that's worth the money.”
+• “Only like 12 or 13 characters, and about 2-3 hours of gameplay with little variety, so decide if that's worth the money.”

 • graphics